qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 In the styles section, you will be able to change the color of the chart, turn on/off-axis labels, and find other options that vary from chart to chart.
 For this bar chart example, you can change the bar orientation from vertical to horizontal, turn bar shading on/off. and add data labels that will show the value for each bar presented in the chart.

-You will also find the x and y axis options.
+You will also find the x and y-axis options.

 ![7_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/7_CB.png#thumbnail-20)

-For both axes you will be able to edit the *Axis Label* as well as turn on/off the *Values Label*.
+For both axes, you will be able to edit the *Axis Label* as well as turn on/off the *Values Label*.
 You can modify the Value Labels rotation, and you can define the format of the values for the y-axis.

 ![8_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/8_CB.png#thumbnail-20)

 ## Layers
-In this section you will be able to set trend and reference lines.
+In this section, you will be able to set trend and reference lines.

 If you choose to add a trend line, you can select the type of trend you’d like from the drop-down menu.
 The preview chart on the left will automatically be updated with your selection.